 Blogging trends often come and go, but mobile-first formatting is here to stay.
 These days, everyone uses their phone to read online.

 From news articles in your Facebook feed to swipe-up blogs on Instagram, your consumers are constantly surfing the web from their phones.

 It’s crucial that your website, blog, and any other digital content you create is optimized for mobile.
 No one wants to click on an article only to have it pixelated or cut off on their screen.

 If you don’t have mobile optimization set up, you risk readers logging off before they have a chance to read your content.
-Studies from Google show that 40 percent of mobile consumers turned to a competitor’s website after a negative mobile web experience.
+A study from Small Biz Genius shows that 88% of consumers won’t return to a website if they’ve had a bad experience.

 When creating mobile-friendly content, it’s important to consider how your content will look on a mobile screen.

 One sentence on a desktop screen can look like a paragraph on mobile.

 Therefore, breaking up your paragraphs, using short sentences, and ensuring your website is optimized for mobile are very important.